 Completing the Herringbone laundry room table

 Once it dried, it was time for the last step.
 I flipped it over and grabbed the trusty nailer attaching all my plank boards to the 2×2’s.
 Honestly I was hesitant on how the shelves would look because it was yet another tone of rustic in this compact project.
 Absolutely no regrets with this decision!

 Time to bring this rustic beauty inside

-Once we brought our completed herringbone laundry room table inside I felt like the room was finally complete.
+Once we brought our completed laundry table inside, I felt like the room was finally complete.
 Although I have to admit, there are still many more projects I want to make and add to this room.

 The herringbone table top ties into the pallet wall so beautifully.
 I plan to add some pallet shutters to the wall behind it one of these days too.
 We get a lot of early morning sun on this window and as a result it can pretty heated in this room.

-The white base gives it a nice crisp look while tying into the farmhouse feel of the white wood used in various elements of this room.
+The white base gives our new table a nice crisp look while tying into the farmhouse feel of the white wood used in various elements of this room.
 I am 100% completely satisfied with our latest DIY project.
 I hope you love it too!

 At this point in our renovation I’m pretty sure I could live in this laundry area for days.
 I may not ever catch up on all the dirty clothes on laundry day, but at least I can enjoy my little DIY table while I fold!